iyoro/yobot/README.md

 * When chat messages are received and processed (e.g. to look for `!commands`).
 This data is not stored.
 * Internal error and debug log messages are sometimes generated to allow the developer to investigate problems.
 These can include discord account names (@something#1234) and account identifiers.
 All log messages are ephemeral; yobot does not create persistent log files.

-User preferences, command history & similar per-user data that yobot needs to keep in persistent storage are anonymised using irreversible hashes, preventing recovery of Discord user account names and identifiers.
+Currently, no data is persisted e.g. for user preferences.
+If such data is collected in future it will be anonymised using irreversible hashes, preventing recovery of Discord user account names and identifiers.
 In GDPR terms this means the data is *anonymised*, is no longer counts as *personal data*.